Harfenlabor/harfenlabor.com/exampleSite/content/research/barberini-harp-wood-species-identification.md

 ![](/images/2018-12-17_barbe-dav_lineup_cl_2020-06-10-10_17_16_12-still006.jpg)

-###### The specialist image taking and processing set-up requires a great amount of time and concentration from the scientists.
+###### Setting up for specialist image taking and processing requires a great amount of time and concentration from the scientists.
 Valentina Zemke, Museo Nazionale degli Strumenti Musicali, Roma, 2018

 ######